jaonoobao/dw-backup/README.md

                 ImageSource = "Material",
                 Content = "God Mode has been activated" })

             local function LPGettingChased()
                 local currentRoom = game.Workspace:FindFirstChild("CurrentRoom")
-                if not currentRoom then
+                if not currentRoom then return false end
-                    warn("CurrentRoom not found in Workspace")
-                    return false
-                end

                 for _, child in ipairs(currentRoom:GetChildren()) do
                     if child:IsA("Model") then
                         local monstersContainer = child:FindFirstChild("Monsters")